apnadkarni/blt/doc/tabset.rst

   **-bindtags** *tagList*
     Specifies the binding tags for *tabName*.  *TagList* is a list of binding tag names.
-The tags and their order will determine how events are handled for tabs.
+The tags and their order will determine how events are handled for the tab.
 Each tag in the list matching the current event sequence will have its TCL command executed.
 The default is "all".

-  **-command** *cmdString*
-    Specifies a TCL script to be associated with *tabName*.
-This command is typically invoked when left mouse button is released over the tab.
-    Setting this option overrides the widget's **-selectcommand** option.

   **-data** *dataString*
     Specifies a string to be associated with *tabName*.
 This value